Qualify and teach adults as a ski instructor at Whistler Blackcomb

 Given how much of an exciting responsibility this job is, ensuring that you are well suited and prepared is a big part of our job before you head to Canada.
 You will be interviewed by Oyster when we receive your application and also by a senior Whistler Blackcomb Manager at our briefing course in the autumn before the season begins.

 This is a full time position with hours averaging 25 hours per week across the season.
-Expect to earn a minimum of C$12 per hour (approx £7) as a qualified instructor and be paid fortnightly.
+Expect to earn C$13 per hour (approx £7) as a qualified instructor and be paid fortnightly.
 People have been known to receive tips as well!

 The season generally finishes in mid-April.
 The exact date depends on how good the snow is!
 Our programme runs until the end of April to give you some time to enjoy the spring skiing and relax after a busy season, before heading home or continuing your travels.